Put your Mathematics Skills into Practice

 Classroom lectures aren’t enough to grasp how your degree will prepare you for the real world.
 Fortunately, the Department of Mathematics has several opportunities to put your new skills to the test.

-A group of MACS majors and professors meets weekly to tackle current problems taken from the pages of publications like The College Mathematics Journal, Mathematics Magazine, and The American Mathematical Monthly.
+A group of MACS majors and professors meets weekly to tackle current problems taken from the pages of publications such as The College Mathematics Journal, Mathematics Magazine, and The American Mathematical Monthly.
 Unlike problems you find in textbooks, these exercises use all of your mathematical knowledge to untangle the puzzle.
 Students have the opportunity to compete in statewide problem solving events each year at the Kansas meeting of the Mathematics Association of America.

 Learn about exciting new topics in mathematical research during weekly Seminar classes.
 As a mathematics major you must attend thirty seminar sessions before you graduate, but during this time you hear about interesting research advances, get to work on projects, and participate in faculty research.
-During your senior year, you will present your own paper or research project to your peers, honing your presentation skills.
+During your senior year, you will present your own paper or research project to your peers, honing your mathematics problem solving and technical presentation skills.

 Ready to try your hand at teaching?
 The apprenticeship in mathematics class brings together several unique experiences to give you experience to apply in your own mathematics classroom.
 Prepare and present mini-mathematics lessons with your classmates.
 Help other students grasp mathematics concepts by spending one hour each week tutoring.
 Observe a middle-school or a high-school mathematics teacher and assist them in a real-world setting.
-Coupled with the time you spend student teaching, you will be ready to influence a new generation of mathematics students.
+Coupled with the time you spend during one semester of student teaching, you will be ready to influence a new generation of mathematics students.